-While the final date for receipt of applications and documents is June 15 at the Ontario Agricultural College and August 1 at Collège d'Alfred, Kemptville College and Ridgetown College applicants are advised to submit their applications well in advance of the proposed date of enrolment.
-The University of Guelph cannot guarantee that applicants submitting applications or supporting documentation after August 1 will receive admission consideration for the Fall entry point due to space limitations which may exist within programs.
+While the final date for receipt of applications is May 1st and documents is June 1st at the Ontario Agricultural College and August 1st at Collège d'Alfred, Kemptville College and Ridgetown College applicants are advised to submit their applications well in advance of the proposed date of enrolment.
+The University of Guelph cannot guarantee that applicants submitting applications or supporting documentation after the deadline will receive admission consideration for the Fall entry point due to space limitations which may exist within programs.